- You do not have any products in your shopping cart yet.

 Want to make sure the dining table fits you perfectly?

 Then we invite you: On over 6,000 m² of exhibition space in Detern (East Frisia) you can see the 3 m dining table in person.
-Of course, you can also find it online in the category Dining Table with Live Edge ATLANTA with other sizes from 180 cm up to 350 cm length.
+Of course, you will also find it online in the category Dining Table with Live Edge ATLANTA with additional sizes from 180 cm up to 350 cm length.

 Dining Table with Live Edge | Manufacturer Information and Sustainability